Dynamic Documents

 • Rmarkdown, works great, been around for a while now

-• Quarto, quite new.
-Main advantage is increase flexibility of controlling output (and speed)
+• Quarto, relatively newer.
+Main advantage is increase flexibility of controlling output (and speed) and more features being introduced

 • Sweave, old school format used in R. See the survival package vignettes and in particular the “noweb” subdirectory which takes the literate programming approach.